 Benefits of Neutral Formats

 Neutral formats also have their place.
 If you don’t have access to the kernel format for the application you are reading or writing, then STEP is probably your best bet, and then IGES.

 Native-to-Native, Native-to-Kernel, or Kernel-to-Native translations are less prone to artifacts like sliver edges, zero-area faces, duplicate vertices, and other problems that can occur if the file is converted to STEP or IGES (neutral formats).
 Here are a few translation strategies for using Native and Native-to-Kernel formats:

 - NX (formerly Unigraphics NX) to CATIA: For translating 3D CAD from NX to CATIA, it is best if you have the translation ability in-house to convert a native NX file to a native CATIA format.
 However, if you don’t have the ability to write a native CATIA format, your next best choice is to convert the file to JT.
 The last option is to drop down to the neutral level of the CAD format ladder and use STEP.
 Please see the STEP section below for nuances when using STEP to translate 3D CAD.

 - CATIA to NX: Translating directly from CATIA to NX is the best option.
-The next best option is to translate to JT or Parasolid (x_t), since NX and JT both use the Parasolid kernel.
+The next best option is to translate to JT or Parasolid (x_t), since NX and JT both use the Parasolid kernel, and are thus geometrically the same as a native NX file.
 The last option is to translate to STEP.